Lucy Walker (climber)

-Lucy Walker (1836–1916) was a British mountaineer and the first woman to climb the Matterhorn.
+Lucy Walker (c.
+1836 – 10 September 1916) was a British mountaineer and the first woman to climb the Matterhorn.

 Walker was born in 1836, in British North America, in what would later become Canada.
 Her mother, Jane McNeil McMurdo, moved from Scotland to North America with her husband and infant daughter in 1836.
 Mrs McMurdo left her husband to live with Francis (Frank) Walker; Lucy Walker and her brother Horace were born before their parents moved to England.
 The McMurdos divorced in 1841, and Frank Walker and Jane McMurdo married on 24 April 1841.
 The family then moved to Liverpool, England, where Frank Walker became a lead merchant.
 Walker began her climbing rather modestly in 1858 when she was advised by her doctor to take up walking as a cure for rheumatism.
 Accompanied by her father Frank Walker and her brother Horace Walker, both of whom were early members of the Alpine Club, and Oberland guide Melchior Anderegg, she became the first woman to regularly climb in the Alps.